 Your Companion for Deleted Files Recovery

-3. Select the device or partition you’d like to back-up, and click on Byte-to-byte backup on the top right of the window.Disk Drill Select Partition to Backup
+3. Select the SD card you’d like to back up, and click on Byte-to-byte backup on the top right of the window.Creating a back up.

 Step 2.
 Format Your SD Card

 With its contents backed up, you can safely reformat your SD card without losing data with any method you prefer.
-On Windows OSes, the most popular methods for doing that are the following:
+On Windows, the most popular methods for doing that are File Explorer, Disk Management, and Command Prompt.

 Method 1: Using File Explorer